masuta16/calculaHash/README.md

 # calculaHashDadosAbertos
-The library can calculate hash files from dados abertos website Example of PyPI package.
+The library can calculate hash files from dados abertos websitein MD5 format Example of PyPI package.
 ## Getting Started
 #### Dependencies